vincenteof/vincenteof-obsidian/400 - Zettelkasten/Textbook - Defi.md

 - [ ] Defi Book Chapter4 #active
 Exercises:
 1. **collateral risk** DAI is over-collateralization, so there is a buffer for collateral value crashes.
 But if the vault becomes undercollateralized, liquidations happen.
-For usde, since it's fully hedged, it won't be affected too much. **peg mechanism risk**
+For usde, since it's fully hedged, it won't be affected too much. **peg mechanism risk** for DAI, if its value is under 1, PSM will start and  arbitrageur will buy it to swap to USDC.
+For USDE, people can redeem USDE to get the value backed by it. **operational risk** Fo